-You, the student will begin to formulate a frame of reference for future glazing topics and begin understanding and discussing topics within the workplace.
+You, the student, will begin to formulate a frame of reference for future glazing topics and begin understanding and discussing topics within the workplace.

-This module will introduce you to glazing systems, their differences and the job flow process overall.
+This course will introduce you to glazing systems, their differences and the job flow process overall.
 It will cover the basics of what a project manager does, how they fit into the project and the components of a glazing system.

 You, the student will gain a much clearer understanding of the submittal and approval process, what you’ll be responsible for, and the steps necessary to run the process from start to finish.